-Individual off-campus stations (outside Alachua County) shall contract with local health care providers for taking blood samples and have all samples sent to the contract laboratory specified by the University for analysis.
+Individual off-campus stations (outside Alachua County) shall work with local health care providers for taking blood samples and have all samples sent to the laboratory specified by the University for analysis.
 Employees within Alachua County shall use the Student Health Care Center (SHCC) for taking blood samples.
 Individual operational units shall be financially responsible for tests of their employees.

 Medical Reports and Records

 The SHCC shall review and maintain all medical reports and records.
-The SHCC shall notify EH&S and the supervisor or employee of any abnormal blood profile test results.
+The SHCC shall notify EH&S and the supervisor or employee of any abnormal blood test results.

 EH&S shall, upon notification from the SHCC, begin an inquiry of any causes of abnormal results and serve as liaison between the SHCC and the affected department in helping to identify and rectify conditions found to be causing abnormal results.

 It shall be the responsibility of any person using pesticides to observe all label instructions regarding Personal Protective Equipment (PPE).
 It shall also be the responsibility of the supervisor to monitor the use and maintenance of PPE for all employees under his/her supervision, and document any failure to use PPE as required by label instructions.
 Documentation should be included in the employee’s personnel files and if there is evidence to suspect an exposure, the supervisor may direct the employee to have an “incident-related” test.
 The employee and the supervisor shall comply with directives resulting from EH&S inquiries regarding pesticide exposures and corrective actions specified.